FlorianLeChat/Homepage/README.md

 - Use a web server to serve the static files generated in the previous step.

 > [!TIP]
-> To try the project, you *can* also use [Docker](https://www.docker.com/) installed.
+> To try the project, you can use [Docker](https://www.docker.com/) installed.
 Once installed, simply start the development Docker image with `docker compose up --detach --build` command.
 The website should be available at http://localhost:5173/.
 If you want to work on the project with Docker, you need to use `docker compose watch --no-up` to automatically synchronize your local changes with the container. 🐳

 > [!CAUTION]
 > The Docker image **cannot** and **was not designed** to run in a production environment.
 This project generates static files that must be served with a pre-configured web server adhering to security and optimization best practices. ⚠️